mehmetfix/bulk-upload-to-opensea/README.md

-"""This These codes do not work."""
+"""These codes do not work."""

 <img src="src/images/fortune-cat-neko.png" width="350">